Close

 Although the initial purchase price of a heatless desiccant dryer may appear to be attractive, the running costs are extremely high in comparison to other dryer systems.
 This type of dryer can best be used in applications with a low amount of running hours, or as a back-up unit in a compressed air network to take over in case of issues with the main dryer.
 On balance, it would appear that dryers featuring heated blower purge with zero purge cooling are the most economical alternative.

-Year Air dryers Atlas Copco Compressor Technique Products Compressed Air Tips
+Air dryers Compressor Technique Compressed Air Tips